h-enomoto/redmine_commit_analysis/README.md

 # redmine_commit_analysis
-A plugin for redmine that displays the association between commits and tickets.
+A plugin for redmine that displays the relationship between commits and tickets.
 ![commit_analysis](https://user-images.githubusercontent.com/28261510/55772384-f4499c00-5ac6-11e9-8792-73b5562ab0fd.png)
 # Overview
 Counts and displays the number of commits associated with the ticket.
 The results show the following:
 - Files with many defect tickets may have degraded.
-- Files with many feature tickets may be more complex.
+- Files with many feature tickets may be too complicated.
 # Installing
-From your Redmine plugins directory, clone this repository as `redmine_commit_analysis`
+Clone this repository into your Redmine plugins directory as `redmine_commit_analysis`
 ```git clone https://github.com/h-enomoto/redmine_commit_analysis.git redmine_commit_analysis```
 # Usage
 ## Search option